Crowne Plaza Istanbul Old City

-The Tayyare Apartments (initially Harikzedegân Apartmanları or later Tayyare Apartmanları) are a complex of four buildings designed by Turkish architect Mimar Kemaleddin, completed in 1922 and located in the old city of Istanbul, Turkey.
+Crowne Plaza Istanbul Old City historically known as The Tayyare Apartments (initially Harikzedegân Apartmanları or later Tayyare Apartmanları) are a complex of four buildings designed by Turkish architect Mimar Kemaleddin, completed in 1922 and located in the old city of Istanbul, Turkey.
 The apartments were originally built as public housing for the victims of a great fire, converted later into hotel premises.
 Formerly Ramada Hotel and then Merit Antique Hotel, the complex is currently a five star hotel of the Crowne Plaza Hotels & Resorts chain named Crowne Plaza Istanbul Old City.

 History

 Tayyare Apartments

 In 1918, a great fire destroyed numerous buildings in wide areas at the old city of Istanbul, mainly in neighborhoods of Cibali, Altımermer and Fatih.
 Plans were made to construct residential buildings at least for a part of low-income fire victims, who had lost their houses.
 Renowned Turkish architect Kemaleddin Bey (1870-1927) was commissioned with the task to develop apartments in Laleli quarter.

 Ottoman Ministry of Foundations donated the empty ground of Koska Madrasa, which belonged to Laleli Mosque's Complex, and was partly destroyed by the 1894 Istanbul earthquake and then burnt down in 1911.
-The construction, financed by voluntarily donations from residents of Istanbul, began in 1919 and was completed in 1922.
+The construction, financed by voluntary donations from residents of Istanbul, began in 1919 and was completed in 1922.
 Styled in Turkish neoclassical architecture, the low-rise structure consists of a ground floor, a mezzanine and two floors topped with a roof floor reaching a total height of 22.91 m.
-The complex consists of four symmetrical, equal-sized quadratic buildings separated by atriums, all forming a block.
+The complex consists of four symmetrical, equal-sized, quadratic buildings separated by atriums, all forming a block.
 Tayyare Apartments were the first modern buildings constructed in reinforced concrete, and the first public housing project within the walled old city of Istanbul.
-There were a total of 124 apartments with three or five rooms and covered terrace, 25 shops and in addition laundrette for common use, as well as coal bunkers for each apartment.
-The building complex was called initially "Harikzedegân Apartmanları" meaning "Apartments for Fire Victims".
+There were a total of 124 apartments with three or five rooms and covered terrace, 25 shops and in addition a laundrette for common use, as well as coal bunkers for each apartment.
+The building complex was called initially "Harikzedegân Apartmanları", meaning "Apartments for Fire Victims".
 The completion of the complex coincided with the ending of the Ottoman Empire, and the designated lodgers could not move in.
 After the apartments were transferred to the Turkish Aeronautical Association (formerly Türk Tayyare Cemiyeti, now Türk Hava Kurumu, THK) in the newly founded Republic, they were renamed "Tayyare Apartmanları" meaning "Aircraft Apartments".
 The apartments were used for residential purposes only until 1985.

 Tayyare Apartments are situated between Beyazıt Square and Aksaray in Ordu Cad.
 (Ordu Caddesi) next to the 18th-century Laleli Mosque.